 Document security is important for businesses of all sizes to protect sensitive data.
 To reduce or avoid any data breach or misusage, organizations must ensure that only authorized persons have access to the records.
 It is generally ensured by restricting access to the documents.

-Document security is a challenge that businesses all around the world are dealing with.
+Document security is a challenge that businesses all around the world are dealing with specially if they are dealing with multiple document repositories.
 Every year, the number of documents created by enterprises increases dramatically.
 As a result, having a clear, well-defined document security plan makes managing permission and access much easier.

 Your capacity to safeguard and manage these assets is critical to your long-term success.
 Effectively safeguarding your documents protects them against unauthorized access and the hazards that come with it.